ANTARUXA/stickers-blender/README.md

 >numbered.
 Make sure they follow a pattern that Blender can detect
 >as an image sequence

+### Shading

+Each tag creates a group of nodes connected to the main material of the base geometry.

+The main material is required to be a `Principled BSDRF` shader.
+In this version, the sticker nodes are only connected to the `Base Color` input of the main shader.

+A texture node connected to the base color input is required.
+If none is connected, the sticker will automatically create a `Mix` shader node by copying the value of the `Base Color` property to the `A` input of the new shader mix node.
+After that, the insertion of the sticker will be possible.

+If you later want to change the base color you will have to do it in the `A` entry of the mix node.

+The order in which the stickers are projected in the main shader can be changed.
+A `Stickers` panel is included in the options sidebar of the `Shader Editor` to do so.

 ### Animation

 The `sticker` object is located under the selected geometry.
 There is a root